 All financial accounts and records shall be available for public inspection and posted on the HUNC website, if available.

 Each month, the Treasurer shall provide to the Board detailed reports of HUNC’s accounts.

+The Council will not enter into any contracts or agreements except through the appropriate City officials.

 ARTICLE X: ELECTIONS